 Mexico and Central America

 In Mexico, the number of homicides has been increasing since 2015.
 One of the reasons can be traced back to 2006, when the government deployed armed forces to combat drug cartels in the national territory.
 However, those attempts have often proved ineffective, and sometimes counterproductive, causing a surge of violent occurrences in some areas, instead of preventing them.
 In recent years, violence and homicide have had a great impact on the Mexican economy; the cost of preventing and containing violence per capita can be five times the average wage of a Mexican worker.
-In 2018, some of the Mexican states with the highest number of homicides were Guanajuato and Baja California, with this type of violence mostly occurring in the country's urban centers.
+In 2020, some of the Mexican states with the highest number of homicides were Guanajuato and State of Mexico, with this type of violence mostly occurring in the country's urban centers.

-The situation is also serious in Colombia, where the number of homicide victims has been well over 10,000 per year since 2015.
+The situation is also serious in Colombia, where the number of homicide victims has been well over 10,000 per year since 2008.
 As in most of Latin America, the largest number of homicides in Colombia usually occur in large cities, while murder rates in rural areas are often low.